Cloudflare Workers (via Bindings) MCP server

 npm install mcp-remote

-2. Create a configuration file with the following content:
+2. Create a configuration file with this content:

 {